 Birmingham Man Pleads Guilty To Selling Heroin That Killed Cullman Man, Injured Another

-BIRMINGHAM, Ala. - A Birmingham man pled guilty today in federal court to selling heroin last year that caused the death of one person and seriously injured another, announced Drug Enforcment (DEA) Assistant Special Agent in Charge Bret Hamilton and U.S. Attorney Jay E. Town.
+BIRMINGHAM, Ala. - A Birmingham man pled guilty today in federal court to selling heroin last year that caused the death of one person and seriously injured another, announced Drug Enforcement Administration (DEA) Assistant Special Agent in Charge Bret Hamilton and U.S. Attorney Jay E. Town.

 Michael Dewayne “Big Boi” Johnson, 32, appeared before a U.S. District Court Judge and pled guilty to one count of distributing heroin in Jefferson County on July 28, 2016, and that a 31-year-old Cullman man died as a result of using that heroin.
 Johnson also pled guilty to distributing heroin that day that caused serious bodily injury to a then 18-year-old Cullman man who overdosed from using the drug.
 Johnson pled guilty to one count of distributing heroin in Jefferson County on Aug.
 3, 2016.
 Johnson is scheduled for sentencing Dec.
 13.

 “Heroin-related overdoses are becoming a national epidemic, including here in Birmingham, as people addicted to prescription pills become desperate to feed their addictions,” Hamilton said.
 “DEA and our law enforcement partners will continue to make it a priority to ban together to identify and investigate those who distribute drugs that result in overdose and death.
 This case should send a message to anyone who would illegally distribute drugs that behind every overdose, law enforcement is looking for the drug dealer responsible.”